 The playoffs are made up of four teams from Europe and North America and two each from Oceania and South America.
-The last full season was in late 2019, with the 2020 RLCS canceled due to the coronavirus pandemic.
+The last full season was in late 2019, with the 2020 RLCS cancelled due to the coronavirus pandemic.
 Following the cancellation, the RLCS was discontinued, along with the Rocket League Rival Series (RLRS), with a new tournament structure starting in late 2020.

 Previous RLCS Winners

 |3||April – June 2017||Northern Gaming|

 |6||September – November 2018||Cloud9|

 |9||February – April 2020||Cancelled due to the COVID-19 pandemic|

 The Rocket League Championship Series X (RLCSX) is the new key tournament for Rocket League eSports fans and bettors.
 The format has been completely restructured in what is dubbed as a complete evolution of Rocket League eSports.
 The RLCSX will run for an entire year, meaning just one winner will be crowned per year.

 Each season will be cut into three splits, with the league format scrapped.
 In Europe and North America, there will be three events per split and a major at the end of each split.
 In total each season will feature 18 regional events and three majors.
 Points will be awarded for all events, which will help teams qualify for the majors and end-of-season finals.
 Each split will feature different competitive formats, as well as a mix of team entries.
 The Fall Split will feature 32 teams, Winter Split 24 teams and then the Spring Split will have just 20 teams competing.